Adarsh-Kumar001/BridgeLabz-Training-AMTPL/README.md

 # 30/10/25

 - Implemented more OOPS in C#
 - Abstraction and polymorphism were implemenetd

+# 31/10/25

+- Implemented Interfaces and Multiple Inheritance using Multiple Interfaces
+- Studies abour enum